aderbyPersonalHub/SF_Wormhole_Deploy/README.md

 ## How It Works

 1. **Deploy Component**: Select a Salesforce component (Apex class, trigger, etc.) and deploy it.
+SF Wormhole deploys your component in a manifest file.

-2. **Error Detection**: If the deployment fails, SF Wormhole Deploy analyzes the error output.
+2. **Error Detection**: If the deployment fails, SF Wormhole analyzes the error output.

 3. **Dependency Identification**: Extracts missing component names from error messages.

-4. **Automatic Deployment**: Deploys missing dependencies first.
+4. **Automatic Deployment Retry**: Adds missing dependencies to the original manifest file and retries the deployment automatically.

-5. **Retry Original**: After dependencies are deployed, automatically retries the original component.
+5. **Another Error?**: If another dependency error is found, steps 3-4 are ran again.

 ## Usage